Prof John Eu-Li WONG

 Isabel Chan Professor in Medical Sciences

 Professor John Eu-Li Wong, Isabel Chan Professor in Medical Sciences, is Senior Vice President (Health Affairs) of the National University of Singapore.
-He is also the Chief Executive of the National University Health System and Director of the National University Cancer Institute, Singapore.
+He is also the Chief Executive of the National University Health System.

 A medical oncologist-haematologist, Prof Wong obtained his MBBS from NUS and did his residency and fellowship at the New York Hospital-Cornell Medical Center, where he was the Chief Resident in Medicine, and Memorial Sloan-Kettering Cancer Center.